blog.

 Exponential Moving Average (EMA)

-GPTQ with Int6 mixed precision
+GPTQ with Int6 precision